extra-memoize/extra-memoize/README.md

     cache: ICache<CacheValue>
     name?: string
-    createKey?: (args: Args, name?: string) => string // The default is fast-json-stable-stringify([args, name]) }
+    createKey?: (args: Args, name?: string) => string // The default is fast-json-stable-stringify([args, name])

+    /**
+     * Used to judge whether a function execution is too slow.
+     * Only when the excution time of function is
+     * greater than or equal to the value (in milliseconds),
+     * the return value of the function will be cached.
+     */
+    executionTimeThreshold?: number
+  }
 , fn: (...args: Args) => PromiseLike<Result>
 ): (...args: Args) => Promise<Result>